JustAnotherHeroRiding/Mentoring-Angel/Angular/Lesson 11 - Dependency Injection - NgRx/DI - NgRX.md

 - Angular checks if the component has already been created when injecting
 - If it has, it just returns it
-- Otherwise it creates and returns the component to maintain the single instance if we do not instance the service somewhere, it will not initialized even if it is provided - this is done for optimization angular checks from child to parent for an instance of the service `NullInjectionError` instance of element injector is created for each component module for each lazy loaded module and root module by default ways of resolving the error importing in providers array in root module providers array of all imported modules(eagerly loaded modules) services with `providedIn 'root'` starts with element injector but goes to root always starts from the bottom and goes upwards when checking for the dependency be careful when creating services as two instances can be created
+- Otherwise it creates and returns the component to maintain the single instance
+- If we do not instance the service somewhere, it will not initialized even if it is provided - this is done for optimization
+- Angular checks from child to parent for an instance of the  service
+- `NullInjectionError`
+- Instance of element injector is created for each component
+- Module for each lazy loaded module and root module by default
+- Ways of resolving the error
+- Importing in providers array in root module
+- Providers array of all imported modules(eagerly loaded modules)
+- Services with `providedIn 'root'`
+- Starts with element injector but goes to root
+- Always starts from the bottom and goes upwards when checking for the dependency
+- Be careful when creating services as two instances can be created

 ## Resolution Modifiers